apache/iotdb/docs/UserGuide/Library-UDF/Data-Profile.md

 **Input Series:** Only support a single input series.
 The type is arbitrary.

 **Output Series:** Output a single series.
 The type is the same as the input.
-There is only one data point in the series, whose timestamp is 0 and value is the mode.
+There is only one data point in the series, whose timestamp is the same as which the first mode value has and value is the mode.

 **Note:**
 + If there are multiple values with the most occurrences, the arbitrary one will be output.